Paraguay Entry Rules: Cash, Gifts & Declarations

 Especially Relevant for Expats

 If you’re relocating to Paraguay or bringing in capital, it’s essential to follow the same rules.
 Personal tools, tech, or household goods are usually duty-free if intended for private use.
-However, any amount above USD 10,000 must still be declared electronically even if it’s investment capital.
+However, any amount above USD 10,000 must still be declared.

 Bottom Line